Different types of mortgages

 Month by month you chip away at the original debt.
 Over your mortgage term, you will have repaid the whole amount borrowed, plus the interest.

-However your monthly mortgage repayment to the lender may be a little higher than an equivalent interest-only mortgage.
+your monthly mortgage repayment to the lender may be a little higher than an interest-only mortgage.

 Additional borrowing loans

-If you want to borrow more but you’re not buying an extra property, you can take out a further loan against your current property.
-This is an extension of your existing mortgage rather than a type of mortgage in itself.
+If you want to borrow more, you can take out a further loan secured against your current property.
+This is an extension of your existing mortgage, rather than a separate type of mortgage.

-This loan can help cover the costs of home improvements or other projects.
-And if you’re thinking of making home improvements to help reduce your property’s energy use and save you money, you can apply for a green loan.
+A further loan can help cover the cost of home improvements or other major projects.
+If you’re planning improvements that reduce your property’s energy use and could save you money, you may be able to apply for a green loan.

 Mortgage product fees